-1.Rinse the loofah with hot water, squeezing it repetitively until all of the soap is gone.
+- Rinse them with hot water, squeezing them repetitively until all of the soap is gone.

-2.Run the loofah under hot running water once more.
+- Run these under hot running water once more.

-3.Squeeze out excess water.
+- Squeeze out excess water.

-4.Set the loofah out to dry in a room with reasonable airflow, or at the very least outside of the shower.
+- Set them out to dry in a room with reasonable airflow, or at the very least outside of the shower.
 Speeding up the drying process helps prevent

 Once a Week Deep Clean

-- Add your loofah to your weekly load of laundry, but do not run it through the machine dryer.
+- Add the loofahs to your weekly load of laundry, but do not run it through the machine dryer.

-- Leave the loofah to sit in boiling water for 5 minutes.
+- Leave them to sit in boiling water for 5 minutes.

-When to Replace a Loofah
+When to Replace

-Can You Share a Loofah?
+Can You Share?

-Are Loofahs Unsanitary?
+Are These Unsanitary?